Saint Josaphat, Bishop and Martyr

 Patron Saint of reunion between Orthodox and Catholics

-A holy monk and bishop seeks to unify east and west and is killed for it
+A holy monk and bishop is murdered for his desire to unify East and West

 But it was a historic decision by Orthodox religious leaders, about ten years before Josaphat became a monk, that would bend the arc of his life and eventually lead to his death.
-In 1595, the Orthodox Metropolitan of Kiev and five other Orthodox bishops representing millions of Ruthenian (Ukrainian and Belarusian) faithful met in the city of Brest, leading to their eventual formal union with the Bishop of Rome.
-They converted from Orthodox to Catholic, while keeping their Byzantine liturgical rites and traditions.
+In 1595 the Orthodox Metropolitan of Kiev and five other Orthodox bishops representing millions of Ruthenian (Ukrainian and Belarusian) faithful met in the city of Brest and signed a declaration of their intention to enter into union with the Bishop of Rome.
+The Pope accepted their conversion from Orthodox to Catholic, while allowing them to keep their Byzantine liturgical rites and traditions.
 The Union of Brest was a one-of-a-kind event.
-Yet it triggered Orthodox violence and bitterness toward the Catholic Church, which has endured into modern times.
+Yet it triggered Orthodox violence and bitterness toward the Catholic Church which has endured into modern times.

 Josaphat joyfully embraced the entrance of his native Orthodox faith into the Catholic fold.
-But he also insisted that the eastern traditions of his pan-Slavic people should perdure, and be respected, even though these same people fully accepted the authority of the Roman Pontiff.
+But he also insisted that the Eastern traditions of his pan-Slavic people should perdure, and be respected, while his people ecclesiastically migrated into the paddock of the Roman Pontiff.
 Unity, yes.
 Uniformity, no. The Church, historically, had long been composed of various liturgical traditions reflecting its numerous cultures.
 The Latin Rite, though, eventually predominated as Western nations grew stronger and colonized huge chunks of the world.
-The Union of Brest’s careful balance of accepting theological and jurisdictional unity with Rome while insisting on liturgical distinctiveness was confusing to many of the faithful Slavic peasants of northeastern Europe.
+The Union of Brest’s careful balance of accepting theological and jurisdictional unity with Rome while insisting on liturgical distinctiveness was confusing to many of the faithful Slavic peasants of Northeastern Europe.
 Nonetheless, when Josaphat was named a Bishop in present day Belarusia, he continued to champion the union with Rome with all his considerable powers and was largely successful in curtailing Orthodox clergy from exercising ministry in his diocese.

 Saint Josaphat, you gave your life attempting to bring East and West together.
 Give us your spirit of unity so that our prayers bring all Christians into common union under the leadership of a common head, the successor of Saint Peter.